DSuveges/GenomePlotter/README.md

 ## GenomePlotter

 The motivation behind this project was to create a scientifically correct visualization of the human genome with showing the location of protein coding genes, exons, already published genome-wide associations and many more.
 I chose a heat-map kind of visualization that allows the representation of the underlying chemical properties of the DNA ([GC content](https://en.wikipedia.org/wiki/GC-content)) as well.

 ### Approach

-The project is divided into two parts:
+The project is divided into several parts:

 1. A shell script that downloads and pre-processes the source data files with genome sequence, GWAS signals, gene annotation and the [cytobands](https://en.wikipedia.org/wiki/G_banding).
-2. A python script, that combines all source data into a single data-frame and creates the final plots.
+2. A python script (chromosome_plotter.py), that combines sequence data and gene annotation into a single chromosome svg (optionally png).
+3. A python script that uses the previously generated svg and adds various annotations (gwas signals, cytobands, custom annotation) (yet to be implemented.)
+4. An other python script that combines the previously generated annotated chromosomes into a single composition. (yet to be implemented)

 ### Requirements